israelfagundes/quote-extractor/README.md

 ## Usage <a name = "usage"></a>

-Run the project passing the file path and the output file name (optional) as an argument
+Run the project passing the input file path and the output file name (optional) as an argument

 Example: